 - If you happen to get a few drips, just sand and respray.
 No biggie.

-The finished result is subtle since I just repainted them white, but my doors are now a bright white that match the baseboards (which also got a little touch-up while I had the paint out to paint the door trim.)
+The finished result is subtle since I just repainted them white, but my doors are now a bright white that match the baseboards (which also got a little touch-up while I had the paint out for the door trim).

 What once was scuffed and yellow and not matching, is now bright and clean and can be easily wiped down when fingerprints to appear.